-Corequisite: 1) Be enrolled during the regular semester in a minimum of 7 units at any accredited college, including Work Experience units or; 2) During a summer session, be enrolled in at least one other class in addition to Work Experience; and 3) Be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
+Corequisite: 1.
+Need not be enrolled in any other class during the semester besides Work Experience.

+May be enrolled in at most one other class in addition to Work Experience; and Be employed or a volunteer at an approved work-site for the minimum number of hours per unit as stipulated for paid and unpaid status.
 Each unit requires 75 paid or 60 unpaid hours of work.